 In this scenario, let’s pretend that you don’t get any additional cash upfront.
 You just get that $2,500 monthly payment.

-Similar customer acquisition costs $2,500.
-Selling these agency customers takes a little while.
+A similar customer acquisition costs $2,500.
+Selling to these agency customers takes a little while.

-You have gross margins, let’s say, 55%.
-You’ve got a little bit better margins, but that’s ad agency business.
-When you’re only getting paid $2,500 a month from a small business is really not that great a margin.
-So, you’ve got somebody that’s got to sit down and manage campaigns, create campaigns, report metrics, all that stuff – 55%.
+You have gross margins of, let’s say, 55%.
+You’ve got a little bit better margins, but that’s the ad agency business.
+When you’re only getting paid $2,500 a month from a small business, that’s really not a great margin.
+So, you’ve got somebody that’s got to sit down and manage campaigns, create campaigns, report metrics, all that stuff—55%.
 It’s better than custom work, but it’s not great.

 Payback Period: 1.8 month (Not bad at all!).